 Competition is coming increasingly from out of town retail parks although Leamington, boosted by its independent and creative sectors, has proved fairly resilient so far.
-The number of coffee shops has grown rapidly over the last two years and we have welcomed Tiger, Oliver Bonas and Hotel Chocolat.
-The scope for large stores in town is limited by its architecture and accessibility as demonstrated by the old Co-op building which had been empty for several years before planning permission was gained to alter the layout and usages.
+The scope for large stores in town is limited by its architecture and accessibility, and the way people use the town centre is changing as the way we shop continues to change.

 - Safeguarding key employment sites

 - Retention of existing range of shops and services

 - Parking provision

 British Asian Business & Professionals Association

 Coventry & Warwickshire Chamber of Commerce

 Federation of Small Businesses – Warwick and Leamington branch